 - List Of Global Educators And Organizations To Follow On Twitter

 - Fulbright Teacher Exchange – This program seeks to promote mutual understanding among teachers, their schools and communities in the U.S. and abroad.
 Short term (2-6 week) and long term (3-6 month) opportunities.
+Oh how I wish I qualified for this program!!

 - International Study and Overseas Teaching Resources – List of other international opportunities (National Education Association)